chakrateja70/AI-ML-Assignment/README.md

 ## TalentScout - AI-Powered Technical Interview Assistant

 ### Project Overview
-TalentScout is a Streamlit-based hiring assistant that conducts short, AI-powered technical interviews.
-It:
+TalentScout is an intelligent technical interview assistant that leverages AI to conduct and analyze technical interviews.
+It provides a seamless experience for both interviewers and candidates by:
 - Generates questions tailored to a candidate’s tech stack and experience
 - Scores answers (0–5) with concise, actionable feedback
 - Handles skipped answers politely and avoids repeating questions